osha7/yearone-api-movies-frontend/README.md

 - Navigate to frontend github repo - Fork & Clone Repository
 - Clone repository in your local terminal
-- Project requires React  or higher
+- Project was built on ReactJS 17.0.1 or higher

 ### In the project directory command line,run:
 - npm install